 2. Funke Osibodu and Victor Osibodu; Nigeria

-The “formally dressed police pipe band” that led them into the hall is what Funke Osibodu describes as the most memorable part of her wedding day.
-Next year she will celebrate 30 years of marriage with Victor Osibodu, the man she met briefly when they were both students at the University of Ife, Nigeria. (now Obafemi Awolowo University).
-The couple only started dating once they both graduated after they were re-introduced by Funke’s colleagues.
+The “formally dressed police pipe band” that led them into the hall is what Funke Osibodu describes as the most memorable part of her wedding day that took place more than 3 decades ago.
+The couple met briefly when they were both students at the University of Ife, Nigeria (now Obafemi Awolowo University) but only started dating once they both graduated after they were re-introduced by Funke’s colleagues.

 Funke Osibodu is one of the country’s leading banking experts.
 An economics graduate, Funke has held managerial roles at MBC International Bank andEcobank Nigeria Plc.
 Most recently she served as the Chief Executive of Union Bank of Nigeria Plc. – one of the country’s largest financial institutions.